Application and admission for BSc Economics

 - Your grade list(s).
 If you have not obtained your diploma yet, please enclose your most recent grade list(s) and/or predicted grades.

-- A legalized translation of all documents / certificates, transcripts of records / lists of grades and other documents if these are not already in Dutch, English, French or German.
+- A legalized translation of all documents: grade lists and diplomas if these are not already in Dutch, English, French, or German.

 Your motivation letter is your chance to show us why you are a good fit for Economics.
 Your letter should not exceed two pages in length, and it should answer the following questions:

 - What drives you to apply for a BSc in Economics, rather than another business or economics related program?

 - What makes you want to study at Tilburg University, rather than another university?

 - What motivates you to apply for an international program?
 In answering this question, please highlight your international experience.